Saturday, 28 December 2024

 Thinking questions.
 Feeling connects.
 Thought seeks answers.
 Feeling seeks meaning.
 And within meaning, there is richness of purpose.
 Its not just about existing; it’s about truly being.

-Can we even separate thoughts and feelings?
 Many feelings start in the mind—a memory that makes us cry, a thought that sparks anger, an idea that fills us with hope.
 Thought shapes feeling, just as feeling shapes thought.
 They’re tangled together in a way that makes it hard to tell where one ends and the other begins.

-Feelings are powerful.
-They shape how we act, how we connect, and how we experience life.
-But they’re not always reliable.
-Learning to control them is important.
+Learning to control our feelings is important.
 It’s not about learning to shut them down, but rather learning to guide them in a way that serves us.
 Anger, if left unchecked, can lead to actions we regret.
 Joy can blind us to risk.
 Sadness can trap us in dark places.
-Feelings are good, but they can mislead us, overwhelm us, and even paralyze us.

-Still, feelings are the colour of life.
-They don’t just help us connect to others—they connect us to ourselves.
+Feelings don’t just help us connect to others—they connect us to ourselves.
 They remind us that we’re more than just minds in bodies.
 We’re whole beings—thinking, feeling, experiencing, struggling, and growing.

 For those of us born with empathy, who feel the world’s weight as if it’s our own—yes, it can be exhausting.
 It can hurt.
 Sometimes it becomes too much.
 But that same empathy is a superpower.
 It’s what helps us understand people when no one else does.
 It’s what drives us to make the world softer, kinder, better.